jonathandean/rails_app_template/README.md

 control and/or made a backup.

 # TODO
+- [ ] Install DaisyUI when choosing the Hotwire approach
+- [ ] Install shadcn UI when choosing the React approach
 - [ ] Capybara specs
 - [ ] optional bugsnag
 - [ ] pagy